 - Turn off the water while you brush your teeth.

 - Occasionally hold a ribbon up to the edges of your home’s windows.
-If air is leaking, the ribbon will move.
+If air is leaking into—or out of—the house, the ribbon will move.
 If you find a leak, let someone in your family know so they can fix it.

 What your family can do

-TVA’s energy right program helps you find ways to make your home or business more energy-efficient and lower your power bills.
+TVA’s EnergyRight Solutions® program helps you find ways to make your home or business more energy-efficient and lower your power bills.
 Complete a free online home energy audit and you’ll receive a detailed report on energy-efficiency improvements you can make.
 Click here to get started.

 Buying new appliances?
 Look for the ENERGY STAR® label when replacing large or small appliances.
 Click here to learn more.

 You can set up a rain barrel to collect the water that runs off your roof and use it water the lawn or wash the car.
 Find out why rain barrels are such a good idea.